SpenceKonde/DxCore/megaavr/extras/EA_first_look.md

 PORTMUX: USART2 is in USARTROUTEB it looks like.

 TCA1 gets a number of extra 5-6-7 pin mappings, so you can get PWM out of it on parts with less than 48 pins.
-It'll also be killer as a utility timer, because of how it can interract with CCL and EVSYS.
+It'll also be killer as a utility timer, because of how it can interact with CCL and EVSYS.

 EVSYS is getting major changes in the two areas where not all channels were the same:
 Each PORTx looks like it's getting an 8 bit register to control event generation from generators 0 and 1 of that port.
 The group masks are defined as 0x07 and 0x70.
 I'm gonna take a wild guess and say we put the number of the pin within the port into this bitfield.
 In return, all event channels can be tuned to any port's generators.
 Oh - here, my guess confirmed.